syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Export required grid in single file

-You can export required grids in single file using `ej.Grid.exportAll` method.
+You can export required grids in single file using the `ej.Grid.exportAll` method.
 This method can be used with export action and array of jQuery selector of grid which need to be export.
-The code snippet for it is
+The code snippet for it is as follows:

 {% highlight js %}